-- (1) Based on information contained in a Schedule 13G filed with the SEC on February 9, 2021, this amount represents 5,299,980 shares of Common Stock held by Silver Star Developments Ltd. and 3,859,888 shares of Common Stock held by Peer Developments Ltd. Silver Star Developments Ltd. is a wholly-owned subsidiary of MiTAC International Corporation and Silver Star Developments Ltd. is No. 200 Wenhua 2nd Road, Guishan Dist., Taoyuan City 333, Taiwan.
-Jhi-Wu Ho and Hsiang-Yun Yang, the directors of Silver Star Developments Ltd., hold shared voting and dispositive power over the shares held by Silver Star Developments Ltd. is a wholly-owned subsidiary of Synnex Technology International Corporation.
-The principal business office for Synnex Technology International Corporation.
-The principal business office for Synnex Technology International Corporation and Peer Developments Ltd. is a the Floor, No. 75, Sec.
+(1) Based on information contained in a Schedule 13G filed with the SEC on February 9, 2021, this amount represents 5,299,980 shares of Common Stock held by Silver Star Developments Ltd. and 3,859,888 shares of Common Stock held by Peer Developments Ltd. Silver Star Developments Ltd. is a wholly-owned subsidiary of MiTAC International Corporation.
+The principal business office for MiTAC International Corporation and Silver Star Developments Ltd. is No. 200 Wenhua 2nd Road, Guishan Dist., Taoyuan City 333, Taiwan.
+Jhi-Wu Ho and Hsiang-Yun Yang, the directors of Silver Star Developments Ltd., hold shared voting and dispositive power over the shares held by Silver Star Developments Ltd. Peer Developments Ltd. is a wholly-owned subsidiary of Synnex Technology International Corporation.
+The principal business office for Synnex Technology International Corporation and Peer Developments Ltd. is 4th Floor, No. 75, Sec.
 3, Minsheng E. Road, Zhongshan Dist., Taipei City 104, Taiwan.
-Matthew Miau and Shu-Wu Tu, the directors of Peer Developments Ltd., hold shared voting and dispositive power over the shares held by Peer Developments Ltd. Matthew Miau is the Chairman of the Board of Directors of MiTAC International Corporation and Synnex Technology International Corporation Stock directly held by Mr. Miau, 217,050 shares of Common Stock indirectly held by MASJ Holding Charitable Remainder Trust, and 189,603 shares of Common Stock indirectly held by Mr. Miau, 217,050 shares of Common Stock by Mr. Miau.
-Synnex Technology International Corporation disclaims beneficial ownership of the 5,299,980 shares of Common Stock directly held by Silver Star Developments Ltd. and disclaims beneficial ownership of t - (2) Based solely on information contained in a Schedule 13G filed with the SEC on February 8, 2021 by FMR LLC, which reported that it had sole voting power over 499,895 shares of Common Stock and sole dispositive power over 4,387,752 shares of Common Stock. - (3) Based solely on information contained in a Schedule 13G filed with the SEC on February 10, 2021 by The Vanguard Group, which reported that it had sole dispositive power over 3,738,726 shares of Common Stock, shared voting power over 29,167 shares of Common Stock, and shared dispositive power over 61,714 shares of Common Stock. - (4) Based solely on information contained in a Schedule 13G filed with the SEC on February 2, 2021 by BlackRock, Inc., which reported that it had sole voting power over 3,273,973 shares of Common Stock and sole dispositive power over 3,424,917 shares of Common Stock.
+Matthew Miau and Shu-Wu Tu, the directors of Peer Developments Ltd., hold shared voting and dispositive power over the shares held by Peer Developments Ltd. Matthew Miau is the Chairman of the Board of Directors of MiTAC International Corporation and Synnex Technology International Corp.
+Each of the reporting persons disclaims membership in a group.
+The beneficial ownership of the 596,969 shares of Common Stock Matthew Miau claims includes 190,316 shares of Common Stock directly held by Mr. Miau, 217,050 shares of Common Stock indirectly held by MASJ Holding Charitable Remainder Trust, and 189.603 shares of Common Stock indirectly held by Mr. Miau's spouse.
+In addition, MiTAC International Corporation disclaims beneficial ownership of the 3,859,888 shares of Common Stock directly held by Peer Developments Ltd. and disclaims beneficial ownership of the 596,969 shares of Common Stock by Mr. Miau.
+Synnex Technology International Corporation disclaims beneficial ownership of the 5,299,980 shares of Common Stock directly held by Silver Star Developments Ltd. and disclaims beneficial ownership of the 596,969 shares of Common Stock held by Mr. Miau.
+Mr. Miau disclaims beneficial ownership of the 5,299,980 shares of Common Stock directly held by Silver Star Developments Ltd. and disclaims beneficial ownership of the 3,859,888 shares of Common Stock directly held by Peer Developments Ltd.

+- (2) Based solely on information contained in a Schedule 13G filed with the SEC on February 8, 2021 by FMR LLC, which reported that it had sole voting power over 499,895 shares of Common Stock and sole dispositive power over 4,387,752 shares of Common Stock. - (3) Based solely on information contained in a Schedule 13G filed with the SEC on February 10, 2021 by The Vanguard Group, which reported that it had sole dispositive power over 3,738,726 shares of Common Stock, shared voting power over 29,167 shares of Common Stock, and shared dispositive power over 61,714 shares of Common Stock. - (4) Based solely on information contained in a Schedule 13G filed with the SEC on February 2, 2021 by BlackRock, Inc., which reported that it had sole voting power over 3,273,973 shares of Common Stock and sole dispositive power over 3,424,917 shares of Common Stock.